-- Ensure that during term time the DSP (or a deputy) are always available (during school hours) for staff in the Academy to discuss any safeguarding concerns.
+• Ensure that during term time the DSP (or a deputy) are always available (during school hours) for staff in the Academy to discuss any safeguarding concerns.
 Whilst generally speaking the DSP (or deputy) would be expected to be available in person, it is matter for the Academy, working with the DSP to define 'available'.
-As a minimum the Trust expects the DSP to leave a deputy in charge or be available by mobile phone when off site. - Organise adequate and appropriate cover arrangements for any out of hours and out of term activities and ensure that the Principal and staff are aware of these.
+As a minimum the Trust expects the DSP to leave a deputy in charge or be available by mobile phone when off site.

+• Organise adequate and appropriate cover arrangements for any out of hours and out of term activities and ensure that the Principal and staff are aware of these.
-viii.

 Meeting statutory and other requirements

-- Ensure that as DSP they are kept up to date with national and local developments in child protection and inform the CEO and Principal as appropriate - Ensure the safeguarding of any children in alternative provision as the Academy retains responsibility as it is important that their governing bodies of these settings are aware of the additional risk of harm that children may be vulnerable to. - Meet with the CEO and keep them informed of developments. - Evaluate the effectiveness of the Trust's child protection policy and procedures and advise the CEO/Principal on any changes and developments needed - Keep up to date records that: - Are up to date, detailed and complete - Show compliance with the Trust's agreed procedures - Demonstrate effective identification and management of the risk of harm - Demonstrate decision-making and appropriate, timely responses to concerns and relevant referrals that have been made - Provide evidence of effective partnership working and sharing information - Provide evidence of attendance at or contribution to inter-agency meeting and conferences - Are kept securely in a locked cabinet or a secure online system, with accessibility only for the DSP, Principal, and CEO.
+- Ensure that as DSP they are kept up to date with national and local developments in child protection and inform the CEO and Principal as appropriate - Ensure that as DSP they understand the online filtering and monitoring systems used in their academy, monitoring it and training others to understand it as part of the academy induction process. - Ensure they seek assurance that any alternative provider of education used by the academy has appropriate safeguarding and child protection policies and procedures in place.
+The alternative provider retains responsibility as it is important that the governing bodies of these settings are aware of the additional risk of harm that children may be vulnerable to. - Meet with the CEO and keep them informed of developments. - Evaluate the effectiveness of the Trust's child protection policy and procedures and advise the CEO/Principal on any changes and developments needed - Keep up to date records that: - Are up to date, detailed and complete - Show compliance with the Trust's agreed procedures - Demonstrate effective identification and management of the risk of harm - Demonstrate decision-making and appropriate, timely responses to concerns and relevant referrals that have been made - Provide evidence of effective partnership working and sharing information - Provide evidence of attendance at or contribution to inter-agency meeting and conferences - Are kept securely in a locked cabinet or a secure online system, with accessibility only for the DSP, Principal, and CEO.

-Name

-Signature
+Name Signature

 Date